UniversityOfDundee-Computing/cw2-web-application-development-project-jbz/README.md

 - The application maps the detected mood to a Spotify playlist query.
 - It uses the **Spotify API** to fetch playlists related to the mood.

+### **4. Mood-Based Search**

+- Uses the Hugging Face GoEmotions model to detect emotions from user-submitted text.
+- Fetches Spotify playlists aligned with the identified mood.

+### **5. Event Recommendations**

+- Uses the user's latitude and longitude to query the Ticketmaster API.
+- Tailors event suggestions based on location.

-### **4. Displaying Results**
+### **6. Displaying Results**

-- Weather details and the selected mood are displayed dynamically.
-- Curated playlists are presented in a responsive grid layout.
+- Weather details, playlists, and event suggestions are displayed dynamically in a visually engaging, responsive layout.

 ## References